rudecs/openvcloud/docs/Installation/Installation.md

 - SSH access credentials for all nodes
 - Swap needs to be off on each node
 - Each node needs to be able to access each other node in the cluster
-- Three files for SSL verification need to be added to the specified path in the YAML config on the machine all with the same name and have these extensions:
-  - .csr
-  - .crt
-  - .key
+- Certificates for SSL verification have to be included in YAML config in `certificates` section.
+Each certificate object should include fields `key` and `crt` containing a private key and a certificate correspondingly.
+The certificates for different cases should be referenced by name in `ssl` section
 - `jsonschema` python library